-To help you protect your privacy on Twitter, we’ve put together some information about the types of information you might want to think about protecting while using the platform.
-You can find more information about privacy, security and safety on Twitter’s help centre.
+To help you protect your privacy on Twitter, we’ve put together some pointers about the types of information you might want to think about protecting while using the platform.
+You can find more about privacy, security and safety on Twitter’s help centre.

-Your Twitter username: The username you select for use on Twitter is always visible to other people on Twitter – however you do not have to choose a username that gives away your name or any personal details.
+Your Twitter username: The username you select is always visible to other people using Twitter – however you do not have to choose a username that gives away your name or any personal details.

 Website: Twitter has a field where you can add your website details to your profile.
 This section is optional when setting up your account and is visible publicly even if you have your profile set to ‘Protect your Tweets’ mode.